What Are Adaptogenic Herbs | Teelixir

 Rhodiola Rosea

 Rhodiola Rosea, originating from Siberia and the mountainous regions of northwest China, has been historically sought after by the Chinese through expeditions to cultivate and bring back this plant, earning it the nickname "the golden root."
-In Traditional Chinese Medicine (TCM), Rhodiola is recognized for its ability to fortify and nourish the Lung and Heart meridians while replenishing Qi.
+In Traditional Chinese Medicine (TCM), Rhodiola is recognised for its ability to fortify and nourish the Lung and Heart meridians while replenishing Qi.

 The advantages of Rhodiola rosea encompass the following: